 Charge: The Educational Policies Committee is authorized by the Academic Senate to develop proposals for new policies and reviews proposed changes in existing policies that directly affect the educational programs of the college.

-Members: Faculty members as appointed by the Academic Senate.
+Voting Members: Faculty members as appointed by the Academic Senate.

 Meeting Days and Times: 2nd and 4th Wednesday at 4pm